510 Arizona Ave, Santa Monica, CA 90401 | Available 24/7

 Examples of Workplace Retaliation

-If you have reported or complained about discrimination, harassment, or any other workplace conduct that violated your rights as a California employee, then it’s understanding that you may fear retaliation from your employer.
+If you have reported or complained about discrimination, harassment, or any other workplace conduct that violated your rights as a California employee, then it’s understandable that you may fear retaliation from your employer.
 However, you should know that employment retaliation is illegal and there are laws that protect you from these adverse actions.

 Some examples that an employer may be engaging in workplace retaliation include: